2013 – 2018 NORTHWESTERN UNIVERSITY EVANSTON, IL

 9/2016-12/2016 FACEBOOK, UX Research Intern MENLO PARK, CA

-- Conducting user experience research on small businesses who Facebook to promote their work
+- Conducted user experience research on small businesses who Facebook to promote their work

-- Qualitative & quantitative research projects with Ads Growth team
+- Qualitative & quantitative research projects for Ads Growth team

 6/2010-2014 DISNEY RESEARCH, Associate Research Manager, Lab Associate GLENDALE, CA